 Guns, martial arts weapons of any kind, fireworks, firecrackers, knives, B.B. or pellet guns, paint-ball guns, cap guns, etc., are not permitted on the school grounds.
 Items will be confiscated permanently, fines may be imposed (beginning at $25.00), and authorities may be notified.
 Possession of such items may result in suspension or expulsion.

 The academy operates and maintains dormitories for the students.
 All students whose parents or relatives do not reside near the school are required to reside in the dormitories.
-Any deviation from this policy must come before Ad Council for consideration.
+Any deviation from this policy must come before Steering Committee for consideration.
 Village students are required to sign in with the dean if visiting during study hall.

 Students should always conduct themselves in an orderly, respectful manner.
 They should never enter another student’s room without knocking and then waiting to be asked to come in.
 Running and shouting in the hallways or in any way disturbing the quietness of others is not in good taste.
 In respect of others, students should not ask to borrow their clothes.
 Detailed dormitory policies are printed in the respective dorm handbooks.
 Students should not be in or near the dormitory of the opposite sex without specific permission from the dean on duty or serious discipline will result.

 Mail is delivered to the dormitory by early evening on Monday through Friday.
 In the business office, postage may be purchased and letters mailed.